Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

-While explaining your product there is no such thing as too much information.
+While explaining your product, there is no such thing as too much information.
 Fuel your customers with as much detail as possible.
-Better description can increase the relevance of your ads.
+Better descriptions can increase the relevance of your ads.

 Google will crawl your product description with relevant keywords.
-So, take it as an opportunity for targeting relevant, secondary keywords that you didn’t use for the product title.
+So, take it as an opportunity to target relevant, secondary keywords that you didn’t use for the product title.

 Product Image Optimization, Upload Quality Images to Google Shopping

 To display your products on Google Shopping, you have to upload at least one image of your product.
 This is required.
 If you don’t upload images, Google will refuse your feed, and your account may be blocked.
 But it’s important to upload high-quality images.
 Remember, Google Shopping is a visual experience; images are crucial!

 First, start by following Google’s guidelines.

 - Use a solid white or transparent background.

 - Show a single unit of the product.

 - Ensure the best performance by using the highest quality images.